 Guidelines for Preparation of Papers and Presentations for Proceedings

-The paper that will appear in the MFPT Proceedings must be submitted in the form of a finished, spell-checked, correctly formatted Microsoft Word document prepared by the author.
+The paper that will appear in the MFPT Proceedings must be submitted in the form of a finished, spell-checked, correctly formatted PDF prepared by the author.

 Papers will normally be of the order of 10 pages in length, but should not exceed 20 pages.
 The paper must be formatted for 8-1/2 x 11 inch US Letter paper with 1.25 inch left and right margins and 1.0 inch margins at the top and bottom.
 It is essential that all authors stick to this format, because it will ensure uniformity with the finished proceedings; in particular, please do not include any headers or footers (other than page numbers) and ensure that no tables, diagrams, notes, etc infringe any of the margins.
 Please use 12 point Times New Roman font throughout.

 We assume that you will use an electronic PowerPoint (or Adobe PDF) format to present your paper at the Conference and you will be asked to upload your file to our Dropbox account prior to the Conference (and we will send you instructions on how to to this in due course).
 Your presentation will be included in the electronic proceedings along with your paper (if applicable).